 Honestly, I don’t have a problem with this.
 Kids will be kids and unintentionally say hurtful things.
-I do know some moms who have verbalized that their children do hurt their feelings and as a parent, we cannot let this happen.
+I do know some moms who have verbalized that their children do hurt their feelings and as a parent, and we cannot let this happen.
 Try to understand the cognitive level and development of their little unexperienced brains compared to your brain and don’t let it get to you.
 They love you unconditionally.
 Know this always.

 Stop Associating the Key to Your Happiness with Others

 This one hits home.
 While I can’t imagine life without my kids, I do know that I was happy once before they were born.
 Which proves that I can be happy, independently of their emotions or thoughts.
-Of course they mean the world to me and as a mother, I will celebrate in their joy and feel concern with their sadness, but it doesn’t mean that I need to rely on them for happiness.
+Of course they mean the world to me and as a mother, I will celebrate in their joy and feel troubled with their sadness, but it doesn’t mean that I need to rely on them for happiness.
 It’s simply not fair.

 Spend Time Alone

 This is one of my favorite things to do even though I don’t have much time for it.
-Whenever I get the chance, I plan an little date with myself cooking, trying a new wine, painting, learning a new hobby or trade.
-I always come out feeling empowered, more appreciative of myself, and with a sound mind.
+Whenever I get the chance, I plan an little date with myself; cooking, trying a new wine, painting, learning a new hobby or trade.
+I always come out feeling empowered, more appreciation of myself, and with a sound mind.
 Spending time alone and being present with yourself is the ultimate food for your soul and self recognition.